davestewart/davestewart-content/content/blog/productivity/rocks-pebbles-sand/index.md

 ## Intro

-There's a well-known story (which can be viewed on [YouTube](https://www.youtube.com/watch?v=SqGRnlXplx0)) about a professor who teaches his class a life lesson by putting rocks, pebbles and sand into a jar in a particular order.
+There's a well-known story (which can be seen on [YouTube](https://www.youtube.com/watch?v=SqGRnlXplx0)) about a professor who teaches his class a life lesson by putting rocks, pebbles and sand into a jar in a particular order.

 The idea is that by considering the things in your life as rocks, pebbles and sand, you can formulate a way to fit everything in to bring you fulfilment and happiness.